fivaldi/OpenHeat/README.md

 ## Features (WIP)
 - Control your central heating system and its components from [one place](config.yaml.sample).
 - Switch heating programs depending on weather forecast: Considers factors like cloud coverage / humidity / wind etc.
-    - The are various reasons for this, e.g. to meet physiological temperature comfort requirement (subjective), heating economy / ecology (objective) and others...
+    - There are various objective and subjective reasons for this, e.g. to meet physiological temperature comfort requirements, accomplish heating economy / ecology, not waste time by heating programs switching / checking, and others.
-- Fallback strategies in case of temporary network issues.
+- Fallback strategies for heating controllers in case of temporary network issues.
 - Send mail notifications on various events.
-- Web service providing information about programs / sensors / controllers...
+- Web page overview about programs / sensors / controllers...
+- Collect OpenHeat data to CSV files.

 ## Supported Hardware